n8nKOR/n8n-workflow-mcp/examples/config/README.en.md

 - All paths must use absolute paths
 - On Windows, when using backslashes (`\`) in paths, enter them twice: `\\`
 - Or you can use forward slashes (`/`)
-- Always restart Claude Desktop after configuration changes
+- Always restart Claude Code & Cursor after configuration changes
 - Development mode requires Go environment to be installed

 ## 🆘 Help